7 Factors to Consider Before Buying an Established Business

 You should always conduct thorough due diligence of the company’s books.
 Unfortunately, you cannot simply take the current owner’s word for anything.
 The company’s books will give you an idea of how viable and financially sound the business is, and also alert you to potential issues that the owner did not mention.
 Issues and discrepancies in the books could indicate serious problems that you will want to avoid.

-3) Company’s reputation in the community
+3. Company’s Reputation in the Community

 You want to make sure that if you buy an established business, it has a good reputation within the community in which it operates.
 Community reputation can tell you a lot about a company’s history, and a poor reputation in the community could be more of a mountain to overcome than you will want to deal with when you gain control of the business.

-4) Potential for growth
+4. Potential for Growth

 Consider why you want to purchase the business.
 Are you happy keeping things exactly as they were?
 Is the company as profitable as you want it to be?
 Most people buy businesses in hopes of growing them into something more.
 If that is the case for you, you will want to take a close look at the company’s potential for growth.
 If the potential is limited, it may not be worth your time and money.

-5) Why is the seller leaving?
+5. Why is the Seller Leaving?

 Are they leaving due to their health?
 Retirement?
 Or are they leaving because business is slow and they are trying to cut their losses?
 Get a clear picture of why the current owner wants to sell, and ensure it is not a reason that will affect the company’s ability to succeed once you take control.